 What can I do?
 How can I help?

-While the problems may seem daunting, there are specific things you can do to help get the word out into the community as well as take on an active role in either volunteering or even jumpstarting a prisoner-involved end-of-life program in a prison near you.
+While the problems may seem daunting, there are specific things you can do to help get the word out into the community as well as take on an active role in either volunteering or even jumpstarting a peer-involved end-of-life program in a prison near you.

 Below you will find some helpful websites, and a step by step blueprint for locating a community hospice in your area, locate the prisons within your region, and how to responsibly move forward in either establishing a prison hospice program and/or participating as an active volunteer in a program already established within your local prison.